splitlearning/splitlearning.github.io/workshop.md

 # Workshop on Split Learning for Distributed Machine Learning (SLDML'21)
 ### March 1, 2021 10:00 AM EST (MIT, Virtual)
 <p align="center"><a href=""><img src="https://splitlearning.github.io/diab1.png" height="320" width="600"></a></p>

+Overview: Friction in data sharing and resource constraints are a large challenge for large scale machine learning.
+Recently techniques such as Federated Learning and Split Learning have provided a suite of resource efficient mechanisms for distributed machine learning.
+The focus of this workshop is to disseminate a lively set of research works around split learning and a sampling of other variants of distributed machine learning that are of great relevance.

 ## Workshop Program

 | Time (EST)            |    Title         |    Speakers         |